maierlars/aaa/README.md

 To dump the content of the JSON view into a file use `:dump filename`.

+In the log list you can toggle entry markers using `m`.
+To delete the marking immediately use `M`.

 ### Save and Restore states

 You can save and restore states of the analyizer.
 To store a state use: